SwedbankPay/developer.swedbankpay.com/checkout-v3/index.md

   button_content='Proceed'
   text="If you can collect, verify and store your payer data, and if needed - the delivery address - this is the option for you.
-With our PSP you can decide if you want to offer a single payment method or the full payment offering. " table_content=page.table_content_payments header=page.header button_type='secondary'
+With our PSP you can decide if you want to offer a single payment instrument or the full payment offering." table_content=page.table_content_payments header=page.header button_type='secondary'